-WHEN/IF YOUR CHURCH DECIDES TO MOVE FORWARD WITH DEVELOPING A MOBILE APP, HERE ARE THREE THINGS TO KEEP IN MIND:
+WHEN/IF YOUR CHURCH DECIDES TO MOVE FORWARD WITH CHURCH APP DEVELOPMENT, HERE ARE THREE THINGS TO KEEP IN MIND:

 - Keep content fresh and updated regularly.
 Having a good content management solution in place will help with this.
 Find a service or technology tool that allows you to update all of your content channels in a single location, meaning there is no need to update the same information twice.
 (Hootsuite is a good option for managing all of your social media channels.)